Swetko/cse573/INSTALL.md

       * Under Metadata, add the key "enable-oslogin" with value "TRUE".
 This will allow you to add your own ssh key and login from an external terminal.

 #### Add some Firewall Rules ####
-You'll need to connect to a couple of different ports on the server Navigation menu > VPC network > Firewall rules
+You'll need to connect to a couple of different ports on the server to view the agent running and the output.

+Navigation menu > VPC network > Firewall rules
   - Create Firewall Rule
     + Name: turbovnc (or George, this doesn't actually affect anything)
     + Targets: "All instances in the network"